Skip to content

 p_values = detector.fit(X_train).compute_p_values(X_test)

-# Apply Benjamini-Hochberg FDR control
+# Apply Benjamini-Hochberg FDR control to the conformal p-values

 fdr_corrected_pvals = false_discovery_control(p_values, method='bh')

-anomalies = fdr_corrected_pvals < 0.05 # Controls FDR at 5%
+anomalies = fdr_corrected_pvals < 0.05 # Valid under the documented assumptions

 fit(...) remains the default one-call workflow: train + calibrate together.
 If your base model is already trained in a separate pipeline stage, you can calibrate separately with detector.calibrate(X_calib) (currently split-style detached calibration with Split strategy).